ataffe/MagPieCam-Core/README.md

 ### Brief Overview

-[MagPieCam Edge Agent](https://github.com/ataffe/MagPieCamEdgeAgent) - Detects Motion and filters images using object detection and then sends the image to the event processor if an object is detected.
+[MagPieCam Edge Agent](https://github.com/ataffe/MagPieCamEdgeAgent) - An agent that runs on the camera.
+It tracks movement and sends images and video to the

-[MagPieCam iOS App](https://github.com/ataffe/MagPieCam-iOS) - User app for managing cameras and notifying the user of events.
+MagPieCam-Core backend for processing.

+[MagPieCam-iOS](https://github.com/ataffe/MagPieCam-iOS) - An iOS app that enables users to receive smart notifications based on rules that they set, and video live video from a MagPieCam.

 ---